21 bsl handshapes

 • Sick: the little finger of both hands rest on your chest and then you make a short downward movement.
 Then repeat the sign again.

-the bent Handshape BSL Signs
+The bent Handshape BSL Signs

 bent handshape bsl